What makes Data-Driven Fasting Different?

 1.5 What Is An ‘Extended Fast’?
 How Long is Too Long?

 For the many people who eat all day, a couple of hours may feel relatively ‘extended’.
-Data-Driven Fasting will guide you to dial in your daily eating routine.
-Most people land on a regular eating schedule with multiple meals each day.
+Data-Driven Fasting uses your blood glucose to optimise your eating routine.
+As a result, most people land on a regular eating schedule with multiple meals each day.

 1.6 How Is Data-Driven Fasting Different from The Fast-Mimicking Diet?